ok97465/spyder_okvim/README.md

 ### Note

-If **spyder-vim** is installed, you need to uninstall it first to avoid conflicts:
+If **spyder-vim** is installed, uninstall it first to avoid conflicts:

 ```bash
 pip uninstall spyder-vim